theDoub/Group-3-DBS-Assignment-2-251/README.md

 ### Step 2: Customer Features
 As a **customer**, you can:
 - Browse and search for books by category
+- **Note:** If you click a category with subcategories, you have to click more onto one of the subcategory to see fileter book
-- View top-selling authors
+- View authors and top-selling authors
+- View publishers
 - Add items to cart
-- Apply vouchers/discounts
+- Apply many discounts for each order item
 - Checkout and place orders
 - View order history and details
 - Remove applied discounts from orders